 Redline changes are proposed changes by the OPUC staff to the initial proposed rules of April 15, 2009.
-These changes are discussed in OPUC staff comments of May 8, 2009.
+These changes are discussed in OPUC staff comments of May 8, and May 19, 2009.
+Proposed changes of May 19 are highlighted in yellow.